 There are others like me at the shelter!
 We are all very shy since we weren’t socialized much and never went outside.
 We would do best with a calm family that is willing to spend the time to help us to get over our nervousness.

-This is what Angel’s foster mom said after only 2 days: Angel has only been here two days and I can already write a paragraph about this special girl.
-That, in itself, says a lot.
 Angel is loving, sweet, smart, playful and wants to please.
 Sunspots seem to be a favorite, as is squirrel-watching by the big old wild cherry tree.
 She loves treats and can find them even before you hide them to play a game.
 Red Barn bones, the bigger the better, are her favorite way to relax.
 Before I end, I must mention her very favorite thing…..being as close as caninely possible to her human.
 Velcro has nothing on her.
+She’s an amazing dog.
+She is great in the house.
+Angel is the best snuggler ever – she lies right on top of you and cuddles.
+Angel loves toys and squeaky balls.
+She loves to run and to roll around outside.
+Angel just loves life!
+She enjoys her breakfast at the beach every morning, and loves to go for long walks.

 I look like a Terrier mix (and look at those ears!), and I’m about 2 years old.
 My family could no longer care for me, so I’m looking for a new one who would love to play with me.
 I am a sweet and petite little girl.
 I have a moderate energy level.
 I weigh almost 50 lbs.
 I am a smart cookie – I know “sit”, “stay”, and “come”.